govindut6/Formula-1-Race-Outcome-Prediction/README.md

 * Constructor also plays a significant role, as car performance directly affects finishing position.
 * The classification model (Top-10 prediction) performs well, showing these two features are strong predictors.
 * The regression model shows moderate error → Race outcomes are not predictable due to randomness (pit stops, weather, crashes).
+* (Limitation Note): Issues were generating a functioning scatter plot with my dataset, along with regression capture issues.

 ### Future Work